 If you believe the court made a legal or procedural error in your divorce judgment, you may have grounds for an appeal.
 While the appeals process can be more complex than an initial trial, it can also be a powerful tool for correcting unjust outcomes, especially in cases involving significant financial or custody issues.

-Modifications, on the other hand, are much more common and can be requested if there has been a significant change of circumstance.
+Modifications, on the other hand, are much more common and can be requested if there has been a significant change in circumstances.

 These changes might include: